In-Game Humour

 Galactic Nerds?

 Team Galactic's members occasionally use internet slang - the receptionist in the Galactic Headquarters in Veilstone, for example, will say, "Cosmic energy for the win!", and I'm fairly sure some Grunt said he had been "pwned" (or "owned") sometime after being beaten.
-This almost exclusively happens in Team Galactic, however...
+This almost exclusively happens in Team Galactic; however...

 The Other Nerd

-The Youngster at the west entrance of Oreburgh City stops you when you first come there and shows you the Gym, apparently because otherwise everyone will think you're a "noob".
+In Diamond and Pearl, the Youngster at the west entrance of Oreburgh City stops you when you first come there and shows you the Gym, apparently because otherwise everyone will think you're a "noob".
 Team Galactic member in the making, apparently.

 The Other Other Nerd